BidhanChandra/BidhanChandra.github.io/_posts/2024-11-15-Simple_Neural_Network_Blogpost.md

 ---
 title: "Training a simple Feedforward Neural Network for binary classification"
 date: 2024-11-15
+excerpt: "In this tutorial, we will write a simple feedforward neural network with two hidden layers to solve a binary classification problem using a synthetic dataset."
 permalink: /posts/2024/11/FFNN training/
 tags:
   - Machine Learning